BrownFi/BrownFi-tech-docs/BrownFi-techspecs-V2.md

 > The price to compute the dev LP is **skewness price** in Section 2.

-# 6. Protocol settings/configurations
+# 6. Admin roles and protocol settings
+## 6.1.
+Parameter settings
-The following settings are applied for all BrownFi AMM's pools by default but can be changed by the protocol admins.
+The following parameters are applied for all BrownFi AMM's pools and can be re-configurated by the protocol admins.
 Read the admin roles and their corresponding rights [HERE](https://github.com/BrownFi/BrownFi-tech-docs/blob/main/adapter%20&%20admin%20roles.md).

 - **Kappa** (the parameter controlling liquidity concentration) is limited in the range $0.0001 \leq K \leq 2$.
 The defaut is set to be $K=0.01$, thus liquidity concentration (or liquid depth) is similar to Uniswap V3 range $\pm2$%.
+- **Lambda**: set Lambda param to compute  price with skewness
 - **Trading fee** is applied for _amountIN only_, and $fee = 0.003$, i.e. 0.3%.
 The limited range is $0 \leq fee \leq 0.1$, i.e. cap by 10%.
 Trading fee is implemented at the core contract, i.e. pair contract when verifying inventory using amountIN and amountIN_withoutfee.
 - **Protocol fee** $m$ (default $m=0.1$) is a configurable param, where $0\leq m \leq 1$.
 Protocol fee receipient is set by _feeTo_ function on Factory contract.
+- **MinPriceAge**: the minimal valid time for an updated price (i.e. invalid price if exceeding the minimal time-period).

+## 6.2.
+Three admin roles

+**OracleSetter** acts on a specific pool.
+Two pools may have two separated Oracle Setters who are responsible for the 3 following settings:
+- _SetPriceOracle_: set adapter contract address
+- _SetOracleof_: set price feedID
+- _SetMinPriceAge_: set the minimal valid time for an updated price (i.e. invalid price if exceeding the minimal time-period)

+**BizSetter** acts on a specific pool.
+Two pools may have two separated Bussiness Setters who are responsible for the 4 following settings:
+- _setFee_: set transaction fee
+- _setKappa_: set parameter which controls liquidity concentration
+- _setLambda_: set Lambda param to compute  price with skewness
+- _setFeeto_: set receiver of protocol fee (receiving diluted LP tokens per swap) which belongs to the developer
+- _setProtocolfee_: set the share percentage of trading fee which will belong to the developer

+**Pauser** acts on all pools (i.e. the entire protocol).
+- _Pause_ the entire protocol in case of attacks or emergent vulnerabilities.

+**NOTE** that all 3 roles above are asigned by the factory admin after protocol deployment.
-After deploying the protocol, the deployer MUST transfer the admin roles to the predefined wallets / public addresses.
+After deploying the protocol, the deployer MUST transfer the admin roles to a multisig wallets.
+Read details about [admin roles HERE](https://github.com/BrownFi/BrownFi-tech-docs/blob/main/adapter%20&%20admin%20roles.md).

-Pool creation is permissionless with the risk of fake or malicious oracle feed.
-This can be done by checking the whitelisted pairs and oracle IDs on frontends or routers, then giving users cautions [HERE](https://github.com/BrownFi/BrownFi-tech-docs/blob/main/adapter%20&%20admin%20roles.md).

 # Testcases
 2 sheets with skewness https://docs.google.com/spreadsheets/d/1Smc8OTL4EaiyXJ6chdxViT3GJI5w3Fpz/edit?usp=sharing&ouid=101802233739943862069&rtpof=true&sd=true